This policy was last updated in June of 2022.

 - Consent: Our processing of your Personal Information will primarily be necessary for us to provide you with the services.
 However, on certain occasions we may ask for your consent to processing Personal Information.
 In these instances your Personal Information will be processed in accordance with such consent and you will be able to withdraw this consent in writing at any time.

 With whom we share the information we collect?

 Since we operate globally, it may be necessary to transfer, store and process Personal Information in the United States or any other country in which we or our affiliates, subsidiaries or service providers maintain facilities.
-The data protection and other laws of these countries may not be as comprehensive as those in the European Union − in these instances we will take steps to ensure that a similar level of protection is given to Personal Information.
+The data protection and other laws of these countries may not be as comprehensive as those in the European Union − in these instances we will take steps, as required by applicable law, to ensure that a similar level of protection is given to Personal Information.
 You hereby consent to the transfer of your Personal Information to countries outside the European Union.

 We do not sell, trade or otherwise transfer Personal Information to outside parties (except to the third parties with whom we have contracted to provide services to us, as detailed in the section below).

 Below you can find the links to the privacy policies of the third parties we currently use on our site.
 This list is reviewed and updated periodically.

 In most cases, we will not receive the information these third parties collect but only receive the analysis or results that we requested, and the sole holders of the collected information are the third parties.

 Also, we may disclose your information when we believe disclosure is required to comply with the law, enforce our policies or protect ours or others’ rights, property or safety.
 Non-personally identifiable visitor information may be also provided to third parties for marketing, advertising or other uses, as described herein.